jina-ai/jina/docs/tutorials/video-search.md

 ### Query

 When being posted to the `/search` endpoint, the requests go through `CLIPTextEncoder`, `SimpleIndexer` and `SimpleRanker`.
 The requests have the text descriptions stored in the `text` attributes of the Documents.
 These texts are further encoded into vectors by `CLIPTextEncoder`.
 The vectors are stored in the `embedding` attribute and used to retrieve the related vectors of the video frames with the `SimpleRanker`.
-Last but not the least, `SimpleRanker` find out the corresponding videos based on the retrieved frames.
+Last but not the least, `SimpleRanker` finds out the corresponding videos based on the retrieved frames.

 ### Use the executors from Jina Hub

-Except the `SimpleRanker`, all the other executors used in this tutorial are available at [hub.jina.ai](https://hub.jina.ai/).
+Except for the `SimpleRanker`, all the other executors used in this tutorial are available at [hub.jina.ai](https://hub.jina.ai/).
 We can use them off-the-shelf.

 - [`VideoLoader`](https://hub.jina.ai/executor/i6gp4vwu)
 - [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q)
 - [`CLIPTextEncoder`](https://hub.jina.ai/executor/livtkbkg)
 - [`SimpleIndexer`](https://hub.jina.ai/executor/zb38xlt4)

 Note that by default the `CLIPImageEncoder` encodes the `blob` of the Documents at the root level.
 In this example, the Document at the root level represents the video and its chunks represent the video frames that the CLIP model should encode.
 To override this default configuration in the YAML file, we set `traversal_paths: ['c']` under the `uses_with` field.
-Instead of encoding the Document at the root level, the embeddings is calculated based on the `blob` of each chunk.
+Instead of encoding the Document at the root level, the embeddings are calculated based on the `blob` of each chunk.

 ```{code-block} yaml
 ---